SabinShree/SocketChat-JavaFX/README.md

 type @username"space"msg
 ## To run :
 1. Run the server first.
-2. Runing the Main method for the client window.
+2. Running the Main method for the client window.